project-fondue/python-yql/python-yql/docs/source/usage.rst

 If a callback was specified in the :meth:`get_token_and_auth_url` method then your user will be sent to that url when they login.
 The url will automatically be sent the "verifier" string to use in the "get_access_token" method.

-If no callback was specified or was explcitly marked as 'oob' (the default value) then the user will be shown a verfier code which they will have to provide to your application.
+If no callback was specified or was explicitly marked as 'oob' (the default value) then the user will be shown a verfier code which they will have to provide to your application.

 The next call, :meth:`get_access_token` requires the request token and verifier to be sent in order to provide the token that can be used to make authenicated requests.